kalekdev/uni/semester-1/nus-1/notes.typ

     [Symbol], $arrow(H)$, $arrow(B)$,
     [Units], [$A / m$], [Tesla, $N/(A m)$], [Intuition],
-    [TODO: Pre-polarization intuition],
-    [Used in the Lorentz Force Law to calculate the force arising on charges moving through the space in which the field is present.], ),
+    [The field arising from a magnet, independent of the matter in which it exists.], [Used in the Lorentz Force Law to calculate the force arising on charges moving through the space in which the field is present.], ),
 )
-The two fields are related between another through:
+The two fields are related to each other through:
 $
   arrow(B) = mu arrow(H)
 $
+Where $mu$ is the magnetic permeability of the material, a measure of how much the magnetic field creates opposing / like magnetisation within the material:
+$
+  mu = mu_r mu_0
+$
+Where $mu_0$ is the magnetic permeability of a vacuum.

 ==== Magnetic Flux
 This is the total magnetic flux density through a surface:
 $
   Phi = integral.double_A arrow(B) dot d arrow(A)
 $
-Its unit is Weber (Wb) and it will be useful later in Faraday's Law of Induction.
+Its unit is Weber (Wb) and it will be useful later for inductance.

 ==== Gauss's Magnetism Law
 The magnetic flux through a closed (Gaussian) surface is 0: